-The cost of tuition in this country has increased at an almost unbelievable pace over the past generation – twice as fast than as the costs of health care.
+The cost of tuition in this country has increased at an almost unbelievable pace over the past generation – twice as fast as the costs of health care.
 According to an analysis by Bloomberg News, over the past 35 years, the cost of a college education in the US has increased 12-fold.

 But all of those additional dollars pouring in aren’t improving students’ instruction.
 Spending on teaching has remained relatively flat, according to The Delta Cost Project.

 The leading driver of higher tuition costs are cuts to state budgets for higher education.
 Long before revenues crashed in the Great Recession, politicians were funding tax cuts for corporations and the wealthy by slashing education budgets.
 And American students and their families have had to make up the difference out-of-pocket.